-Let’s get started!
+With that, let’s get started!

 The length of your shorts is totally up to you.
-Most women will look good in shorts with an inseam between 4″ and 6″.
+Most women will look good in shorts with an inseam between 4″ and 7″.
 Longer shorts will look better on women with longer legs (I’m 5’8″).
-But if you’re not so tall and still desire to wear Bermuda length denim shorts, pair them with sandals or sneakers in a color close to the shade of your skin.
+But if you’re not so tall and still desire to wear Bermuda length shorts, pair them with sandals or sneakers in a color close to the shade of your skin.
 That way your legs will look longer and the lengthier shorts will look more in proportion.

 Note: All of the links in this post are affiliate links.
 If you shop through them and buy something, I potentially earn a commission, but at no additional cost to you.
 Thank you for shopping my links and supporting my work.
 It’s a pleasure to serve you!

 I do still occasionally choose to wear shorts out and about, too.
 I have a feeling the day will come when I’ll stop wearing shorts beyond my front door.
 I know many of my readers have already made that decision, and as I age I can understand why.
 But for now I still like to have at least one pair of dressier shorts on hand.
 Especially when we’re vacationing in warmer climates I like to have these to wear out to dinner or for an outing.